 My second favorite beach in Malta, close to Riviera Beach, is Golden Bay, another great swimming and snorkeling option.
 Beautiful cliffs surround the bay, and the vast sandy beach is the perfect choice for families and children.
 Parking is enormous, and there is a small bistro for takeaways and drinks.
 The beach is a favorite spot for parties and barbeques during the summer months.

 You can catch some photos of Golden Bay from the viewpoint near Riviera Beach!

 Advertised as one of the best beaches in the Mediterranean, well, that’s arguable.
 But Ramla Bay is one of the best beaches in Malta overall.
 The red sand strike has charm, mainly when not packed with locals or tourists.
 There are some big rocks, and getting into the water might be unpredictable.
 But a nice swim is guaranteed if you head to the right of the beach.

 There is a nice restaurant serving delicious food.
 If you love eating fish, try the fish of the day, usually lampuki (the Maltese name for bream).

 St. Niklaw Bay, Comino

-I mentioned earlier the Blue Lagoon as one of the highlights of Comino.
-Unfortunately for us, Blue Lagoon was not what we’d expected: crowded and overloaded, music screaming from one of the snack bars, people coming and going.
+I mentioned earlier that the Blue Lagoon is one of the highlights of Comino.
+Unfortunately, Blue Lagoon was not what we’d expected: crowded and overloaded, with music screaming from one of the snack bars and people constantly coming and going.

 Instead, we found a little beach only for ourselves at St. Niklaw Bay, only 15 minutes away from Blue Lagoon.